WooCommerce Discount Rules That Actually Work

-WooCommerce, however, offers very limited built-in functionality for discount sales.
-For example, you can’t schedule bulk discounts, only individual ones.
+WooCommerce, despite being the biggest e-commerce platform, offers very limited built-in functionality for discount sales.
+For example, on the user’s side, it only works with coupons (unless you use a plugin) which can be tedious to use and it doesn’t allow you to schedule bulk discounts, only individual ones.
 Moreover, you can’t assign the same discount to multiple products in bulk.
 Instead, this is a time-consuming manual process where you edit the sale price of each product.

 Thankfully, there is a way around that.
 The most effective solution is to use a dedicated discount plugin to unlock the full potential of different offers and create a wide range of promotions.